squirrel-prover/squirrel-prover/README.md

 ### With proof general

 The required `.el` files are inside the `utils` folder.
-The `metabc.el` file contains headers detailing the installation of metabc for ProofGeneral.
+The `metabc.el` file contains comments detailing the installation of metabc for ProofGeneral.
 We recommend installing ProofGeneral from the git repository.

 ## Quick guide